 I’ve been thinking, but I haven’t had a lot of free time, so I may be fleshing this post out over time.

 I participate in several online groups centred around Postmodernism.
 There are some fellow Postmoderns, and there are some Moderns, some who want to find out what all the hubbub is about, and some detractors.
 Invariably, the conversation turns to one of definition.
-This post will not attemt to answer that question.
+This post will not attempt to answer that question.
 I’ve made that attempt elsewhere and elsewhen.

 This post is meant to orient the relationship between premodern, modern, and postmodern.
-Image A depicts a strict linear chornology.
+Image A depicts a strict linear chronology.
 I don’t suspect anyone views this progression where at some point Modern philosophy superseded Premodern and was itself superseded by Postmodern thought.
 In my own experience, this does not ring as valid, and it doesn’t feel like this will unfold in any future.

 Image B is a more plausible chronology, though some might prefer a permutation where Premodern eventually fades away and where Modern fades away at another point.
 Again, experience doesn’t bear out this scenario.

 In fact, this is how I came to conceptualise the relationship as a triangle—rather a radial chart limted to three points.
 This is represented by image C1, where there is a triangular relationship, with each of the schools of thought represented at the angles.
 The placement of the labels is arbitrary.
 That Postmodern is rendered at the top should not suggest that it is elevated or better than the others.
 Neither is Modern better because it resides on the right side.
 The triangle doesn’t indicate and time dimension.